 Assess individual wants and needs

-A solid space plan takes into account the company’s daily activities as well as deals with issues such as the arrangement of departments, interaction of employees within each department, etc. For example, if your marketing department regularly interacts with sales, these two departments have no business being on the opposite sides of the building.
+A solid space plan takes into account the company’s daily activities as well as deals with issues such as the arrangement of departments.
+Interaction of employees within each department, etc. For example, if your marketing department regularly interacts with sales.
+These two departments have no business being on the opposite sides of the building.
 What’s more important, considering these cases in advance guarantees a layout that works toward greater productivity and efficiency.
-You also might want to look into boosting cosiness, as this often helps employees unleash their creative potentials.
+You also might want to look into boosting cosiness, as this often helps employees free their creative potentials.

-Apart from the need to use space more efficiently, altering an office layout is a great way to increase flexibility among workers, attracting and retaining talent, and supporting cultural changes, such as welcoming millennial workforce into the office.
+Apart from the need to use space more efficiently, altering an office layout is a great way to increase flexibility among workers.
+Attracting and retaining talent, and supporting cultural changes.
+Such as welcoming old workforce into the office.

 By Lillian Connors